uoft-lgcu/lgcu.ca/pages/how-to.md

 Graduate students can also book any of the two grad-student-priority rooms on floor G of Sidney Smith for use: SS 568 and SS 569.
 Both rooms are booked on a first-come first-serve basis.
 To gain access to the booking system, please get in touch with {{ site.data.informal_roles.gradspace1 | lingsite }} or {{ site.data.informal_roles.gradspace2 | lingsite }}.

+You can also book these two rooms and the Hank Rogers library room through the front office, please contact

 ## Get Your Tax Documents

 Since we're both employees and students, the University supplies us with a variety of fun and engaging tax documents, including: